EECOLOR/qirx/parser/documentation/_04_Grammar.md

 Although we have all of the building blocks we need, there is still one thing missing that is required to build a fully functional parser from a given
-grammar: the translation of characters to terminals.
+grammar: the translation of terminals to characters.

 ```scala
 object translations {